fabiospampinato/cash/README.md

 #### fn.parents ()

-Returns collection of elements who are parents of element.
+Returns collection of elements who are parents of elements.
 Optionally filtering by selector.

 ```js
 $(element).parents () // => collection